0undefined/daw/README.md

 Daw
 ===

+This branch contains the work of moving the engine to OpenGL, using GLFW & GLEW.

+Major changes are made to the structure and will require changes to downstream projects once done.

+---

 Daw is yet another hobby WIP game engine.

 It is written in C99 and can be compiled and linked to easily in any CMake